-In the People's Republic of China ("PRC"), a corporation may be held liable only for crimes that specifically provide for corporate criminal liability.
+In the People's Republic of China (PRC), a corporate entity may be held liable only for crimes that specifically provide for corporate criminal liability.
 Such crimes are considered "entity offences" under Article 30 of the Criminal Law.
-Article 30 sets forth what types of organizations can be charged with entity offenses, including corporations, enterprises, state-owned non-profit entities (e.g., public hospitals and universities), government authorities, and social organisations.
+Article 30 sets forth what types of organisations can be charged with entity offenses, including corporate entities, enterprises, stateowned non-profit entities (eg, public hospitals and universities), government authorities, and social organisations.
 They can be either legal or non-legal entities.
-Thus, to determine whether a crime can be committed by a corporation, one refers to the relevant section under the Criminal Law to find out whether it specifies entities as potential offenders.
-Entity offenses are primarily included in the Criminal Law Chapters of Damaging the Order of the Socialist Market Economy and Corruption and Bribery
+Thus, to determine whether a crime can be committed by a corporate entity, one refers to the relevant section under the Criminal Law to find out whether it specifies entities as potential offenders.
+Entity offenses are primarily included in the Criminal Law Chapters of Damaging the Order of the Socialist Market Economy, infringing upon Citizens' Right of the Person and Democratic Rights, Obstructing the Administration of Public Order, and Corruption and Bribery.